 2. Non-Partisanship: We are a non-partisan party.
 No one has to be a member of the OPC to have an equal vote on our Official Position.
 We welcome all other groups and political parties to take part.

 3. Free Speech: Any OPC user may freely express their opinion, as protected by Canadian Law.
 We aim to empower this freedom as much as possible through our website, such as by allowing comments, blogs, polls, and votes.
 Every Registered Voter’s vote is recorded and posted in real-time.
 Votes can be changed at any time, based on latest information, persuasion, or as each voter think’s best — while one’s voting history remains recorded (especially important for public profiles, such as showing a Representative’s past voting history on a given issue).

-4. Participatory Democracy: Seated in-between Representative Democracy and Direct Democracy, our principle of Participatory Democracy doesn’t require the electorate vote on every bill or piece of legislation (as is the case with direct democracy) yet it always gives the final say to Canadian voters.
-This preserves the virtues of representative democracy while mitigating the dangers of simply trusting our elected representatives with all of our consolidated voting powers.
-With our principle of Participatory Democracy, OPC officials are responsible to set the default ‘Official Position’ on every issue, essentially in the manner of representative democracy.
+4. Participatory Democracy: Seated in-between Representative Democracy and Direct Democracy, our principle of Participatory Democracy allows for — but doesn’t require — the electorate to vote on every bill or piece of legislation in the House of Commons.
+It both preserves the virtues of representative democracy while mitigating the dangers of simply trusting elected representatives with our voting power.
+With our principle of Participatory Democracy, OPC officials are responsible for setting the default ‘Official Position’ on every issue, essentially in the manner of representative democracy.
 Yet, that default ’Official Position’ is always subject to a majority vote — a vote that’s open to all registered voters, calculated in real-time online and based on simple majority (50%) + our ‘Quorum‘ and ‘Tolerance Margin‘.
-This way voters always have the power to: (a) determine their representatives’ actions in Parliament or, if they prefer, (b) allow their parliamentary affairs to be managed for them.
+This way voters always have the power to: (a) determine their representatives’ actions in Parliament or, if they prefer, (b) allow their parliamentary affairs to be managed for them by their representatives.

 5. Leadership: Grassroots-style, enabled by the Leadership Team and the Representatives.
 Leaders and Representatives can try to persuade others to support their position by presenting arguments through profile postings, commentary, blogs, etc., but ultimately the Registered Voters decide for themselves.
 Representatives are either nominated by the Leadership Team or by the Registered Voters, while the latter holds final authority by a majority vote.